 - Mechanical excavation is prohibited within three metres of a pipeline, unless the pipeline has been exposed at the point of crossing.

-- Notify our company one working day before backfilling over the pipe.
+- Notify PNG one working day before backfilling over the pipe.
 This will allow the pipe to be examined for damage which may have occurred during excavation.

 Together, we can provide for the safe operation of pipelines